Establishing an independent Inspector-General of Defence

 What will the IGD be able to look into?

-It is proposed that the IGD would be able to look into all NZDF activities.
-It would not be able to look into the activities of Veterans’ Affairs New Zealand, which is a semi-autonomous unit within the NZDF.
+The IGD will be able to look into all NZDF activities.
+The IGD will be able to initiate investigations under its own initiative, or on the referral of the Minister of Defence, Secretary of Defence or Chief of Defence Force.
+It will not be able to look into the activities of Veterans’ Affairs New Zealand, which is a semi-autonomous unit within the NZDF.

 How much will it cost to establish the IGD and to run annually?